fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-The function is so called [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards), that is, a function that is returning a boolean <i>and</i> which has a <i>type predicate</i> as the return type.
+The function is so called [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards), that is, a function that returns a boolean <i>and</i> which has a <i>type predicate</i> as the return type.
 In our case the type predicate is

 ```js
 text is string